Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Embedding of KN tableaux into Lusztig data

 \section{Embedding of KN tableaux into Lusztig data}

-In this section, we construct an embedding $\Theta_\la$ of the spinor model into the crystal of a maximal parabolic Verma module, which completes the description of an embedding of the crystal of KN tableaux into the crystal of Lusztig data in \eqref{eq:factorization of embedding}.
+Let us construct an embedding $\Theta_\la$ of the spinor model into the crystal of a maximal parabolic Verma module, which completes the description of an embedding of the crystal of KN tableaux into that of Lusztig data in \eqref{eq:factorization of embedding}.